 - Australia regularly raises concerns about FoRB with China.
 They note China's restrictions on the religious and cultural practices of Uighurs and Tibetans exacerbate tensions in Xinjiang and Tibetan regions and raise concerns about China's treatment of Falun Gong practitioners.
-At its 2014 appearance before the Universal Periodic Review, China received 20 recommendations from 18 states pertaining to FoRB and the treatment of religious minorities, including two from Australia. - Australia's human rights engagement with Egypt prioritizes engaging with the National Human Rights Council, of Parliament, Members government officials, and NGOs to raise issues of civil society restrictions, political prisoners. restrictions on media freedoms, and police misconduct.
-The Australian Embassy in Cairo has taken an active role in monitoring the situation facing Coptic Christians in Egypt and has maintained high-level engagement with the Coptic clergy in Egypt and Australia.10 multilateral mechanisms of the United Nations both in New York and in Geneva.
-FoRB was explicitly included as one of the core objectives of Australia's 2018-2020 membership on UNHRC.13
+At its 2014 appearance before the Universal Periodic Review, China received 20 recommendations from 18 states pertaining to FoRB and the treatment of religious minorities, including two from Australia. - Australia's human rights engagement Egypt prioritizes engaging with with the National Human Rights Council, Members of Parliament, other government officials, and NGOs to raise issues of civil society restrictions. political prisoners. restrictions on media freedoms, and police misconduct.
+The Australian Embassy in Cairo has taken an active role in monitoring the situation facing Coptic Christians in Egypt and has maintained high-level engagement with the Coptic clergy in Egypt and Australia.10